AdobeDocs/dynamic-media-developer-resources.en/help/aem-viewers-ref/c-tutorial.md

    var container, zoomView;
    ```

-1. Insert the following inside the `initViewer` function to define some modifiers and instantiate the respective components:
+1. Insert the following inside the `initViewer` function so you can define some modifiers and instantiate the respective components:

    ```
    /* Modifiers can be added directly to ParameterManager instance */